Welcome to all things DML.

 Team DML

-TeamDML is a subscription service that offers the video versions of my podcasts.
+TeamDML is a subscription based platform that offers the video versions of my podcasts.
 Plus, LIVE chat with members and access to special content.
 Join now.

 Let’s work together